-Each Executive Committee member is required to own at least a minimum multiple of her/his annual fixed salary in DKSH shares or (vested/unvested) DKSH PSUs within three years of hire, promotion or introduction of this requirement, as follows: CEO 300% of annual fixed salary, CFO 200% of annual fixed salary, all other members of the Executive Committee 100% of the annual fixed salary.
+Share Ownership Requirements for Members of the Executive Committee years of hire, promotion, or introduction of this requirement, as follows: CEO 300% of annual fixed salary, CFO 200% of annual fixed salary, all other members of the Executive Committee 100% of the annual fixed salary.
 In the event of a substantial rise or drop in the share price, the Board of Directors may, at its discretion, amend that time period accordingly.
 The determination also includes DKSH shares that are owned directly or indirectly by persons closely linked to an Executive Committee member.
 The Nomination and Compensation Committee reviews compliance with the share ownership guideline on an annual basis.
+During 2021 all members of the Executive Committee fulfilled the share ownership requirements.